annescharf/Workflow-Product-Retriever/README.md

 least one of `app_title` and `app_pos` needs to be provided.

 The `workflow_title` parameter is optional since workflow identification is already provided by `usr`.
-However, we strongly recommend entering an clear and identifiable name for the target workflow to ensure clarity when using appended Products in downstream Apps.
+However, we strongly recommend specifying an clear and identifiable name for the target workflow to ensure clarity when using appended Products in downstream Apps.